screwzm/perf/hpp.md

 <br>
 *Rule #2* - Always design measure method before any *MAJOR* optimization.
 Some trivial optimization may be justfied easily, such as copy elision.
 Major/systematic optimization must be measured by data, i.e. latency and throughput.
-Examples in this sharing will be measured by *Google benchmark*.

 <br>
 *Rule #3* - Obey the "1/9 rule".